swetanksaha/cse4589-pa1/Grader/remote/README.md

 #### Notes
 * _dir-submission_ resides on a disk that is local to each server, so the directories need to created individually on each of the five servers.
-* You can decide to skip this step for now, if you plan to use the startup script mentioned later in the _**Start**_ section which takes care of folder creation.
+* You can decide to skip this step for now, if you plan to use the quick server startup script mentioned at very [end](https://github.com/cse4589/cse4589-pa1/tree/master/Grader/remote#-4) of this guide in the [start](https://github.com/cse4589/cse4589-pa1/tree/master/Grader/remote#start) section, which takes care of folder creation.
 ***

 ### Install